 - Purchase a pre-built crate: If you’d rather not go DIY or anticipate that you’ll need to ship your motorcycle more than once, it could be economical to purchase a crate.
 The best options will include motorcycle-specific features such as soft synch tie-down straps and strategically placed anchor points for easily securing your motorcycle.
-Ready to get started?
-Find quality motorcycle crates for sale here and here.
+You can buy a pre-built crate here.

 Once your motorcycle is crated, you’ll need to hire a general freight shipper, also known as a common carrier, or a trucking company that will pick up the crate and move it like normal cargo.
 General freight shippers are easy to find with a quick internet search.
 You can use a tool like Freight Quote to compare quotes from different carriers.

 Once you locate your carrier of choice, pick up the phone.
 By asking specific questions about the service, you’ll be able to get a clearer picture of the freight company’s requirements, protocols and fees for shipping your motorcycle.
 An actual conversation with the company is often a better barometer for quality than online reviews alone.